Towards Measuring the Traceability of Cryptocurrencies: Change of measured untraceability with walk length

-Last but not least, we analyzed the effect of time on fungibility.
-More precisely, starting from every absorber node, e.g., coinbase addresses, we computed the achieved fungibility.
-Afterward, we proceeded in a random walk from the absorber node and recorded how fungibility changes, see Figure~\ref{fig:entropiesThroughTime}.
-This experiment emulates the effect of subsequent transactions on fungibility.
-As Figure~\ref{fig:entropiesThroughTime} shows, fungibility rapidly increases after the first handful of transactions.
-However, it quickly saturates, and further transactions seem to decrease fungibility.
+Last but not least, we analyzed the effect of time on untraceability.
+More precisely, starting from every absorber node, e.g., coinbase addresses, we computed the achieved untraceability.
+Afterwards, we proceeded in a random walk from the absorber node and recorded how untraceability changes, see Figure~\ref{fig:entropiesThroughTime}.
+This experiment emulates the effect of subsequent transactions on untraceability.
+As Figure~\ref{fig:entropiesThroughTime} shows, untraceability rapidly increases after the first handful of transactions.
+However, it quickly saturates, and further transactions seem to decrease untraceability.